UPPMAX/UPPMAX-documentation/docs/CONTRIBUTING.md

 ## Which `git` branch should I use?

-Submitting to the main branch is fine!
+Submitting to the main branch is fine.
 Thanks!